Ditached/ARPlacementKit-Docs/docs/source/index.rst

     </embed>

 **For a written guide** check out the :doc:`installation` section first!.
-If you got the package already setup and running, check out the :doc:`usage` section for a guide on how to use the package.
+If you got the package already setup and running, check out the :doc:`customization` section for a guide on how to work with the package.

 If you are having trouble, check out the :doc:`troubleshooting` section.